All Products

 String

-Indicates whether the invocation was complete.
+Indicates whether the asynchronous invocation is complete.

 true